 HOW OFTEN SHOULD YOU CHANGE YOUR PROFILE PICTURE ?

-It might seem like common sense but truth is that, in real life, we don’t change often the images that represent us: our professional headshot.
+🇺🇸It might seem like common sense but truth is that, in real life, we don’t change often the professional photos that represent us: our corporate portrait or headshot.

 So how long is too long?

-In short, every time you face or anticipate a change, you should have a professional profile picture that reflects that change.
+In short, every time you face or anticipate a change, you should have a new professional profile photo that reflects that change.

 New haircut or change hair color, new bang, loss or gain of weight, teeth whitening, etc…

-Also, by staying on top of your game with an updated headshot, you avoid the absolute awkward situation of people not ‘recognizing you’ in person compared to what they have seen online before meeting you.
-That is not a situation you will enjoy so just avoid it !
+Also, by staying on top of your game with an updated professional headshot, you avoid the absolute awkward situation of people not ‘recognizing you’ in person compared to what they have seen online before meeting you.
+That is not a situation you will enjoy so just avoid it 😉!

 CHANGE OF POSITION